-Promoted Post Detection allows you to uncover your competitors’ paid and organic content, allowing you to get an overview of the best posting strategies in your industry or region.
+Promoted Post Detection allows you to uncover your competitors’ paid and organic content on Facebook and Instagram, allowing you to get an overview of the best posting strategies in your industry or region.

-You can use Promoted Post Detection for one or multiple pages (Maximum 10).
-Simply select the page you want to analyze or go to Comparison and select multiple pages there.
+You can use Promoted Post Detection for one or multiple pages or profiles (Maximum 10).
+Simply select the page or profile you want to analyze or go to Comparison and select multiple pages or profiles there.
 Once you are presented with the Comparison, scroll over to the Promoted Post Strategy.

 The Promoted Post Detection graph clearly illustrates the relationship between the amount of promoted posts and the interactions from these promoted posts.